-R (Jackson) v Attorney General [2006] 1 AC 262 at [107].
+21 R (Jackson) v Attorney General [2006] 1 AC 262 at [107].

-Griffith, above n.
+22 Griffith, above n.
 9, 35.

-Alice Jones, 'Should Australian parliaments retain the citizens' right of reply procedure?
+23 Alice Jones, 'Should Australian parliaments retain the citizens' right of reply procedure?
 Is the most prevalent model the best one?', ANZACATT Research Paper, 2010, 1.

-UK Parliament, Report of the Joint Committee on Parliamentary Privilege, No. 1 (1999), Executive Summary, p.
+24 UK Parliament, Report of the Joint Committee on Parliamentary Privilege, No. 1 (1999), Executive Summary, p.
 2.

-Justice Paul Finn, 'Public Trust and public accountability' (1993) 65(2) The Australian Quarterly 50, 51.
+25 Justice Paul Finn, 'Public Trust and public accountability' (1993) 65(2) The Australian Quarterly 50, 51.

-Justice Geoffrey Kennedy, Sir Ronald Wilson, Peter Brinsden, Report of the WA Inc Royal Commission (No 2) (12 November 1992) [1.25].
+underlying our constitutional arrangements in the Report of the WA Inc Royal Commission.26

-Ibid.
-[1.3.6].
+That Report recognised the vital role of parliamentary committees in conducting effective review of government.27 In this way parliament acts on behalf of the people to ensure power entrusted to public officials is not misused.

+The integrity of parliamentary practice itself is also crucial, for as the Report held: 'Above all else, if there is to be government for the people, there must be public trust and confidence in the processes and practices of Parliament and in the role it performs in advancing and in safeguarding the interests of the public.'28

-advancing and in safeguarding the interests of the public.'
-Parliament must, therefore, conduct its oversight activities in a way that is fair and reasonable, so that it is seen to be worthy of the public trust.
+Parliament must therefore conduct its oversight activities in a way that is fair and reasonable, so that it is seen to be worthy of the public trust.

 Whilst parliament may have exclusive control over its own affairs, this does not excuse it from the obligation to regulate its practice and procedure so that they are acceptable to the public.

-Parliamentary supremacy does not mean that parliament is not subject to the rule of law, and it must abide by the law and the Constitution.
-As Sir Owen Dixon recognised, the common law is antecedent to our constitution, and surrounds and pervades the Australian system of law and government.
+Parliamentary supremacy does not mean that parliament is not subject to the rule of law, and it must abide by the law and the Constitution.29

+As Sir Owen Dixon recognised, the common law is antecedent to our constitution, and surrounds and pervades the Australian system of law and government.30

 Principles fundamental to the common law, such as procedural fairness, should therefore inform the exercise of public power under the Constitution.

-PROCEDURAL FAIRNESS
+Procedural Fairness